masaun/ZK-attestation-for-job-career-history/README.md

   - This cause recruiters and staff of HR department in companies to misunderstand these malicious candidates, who submit a CV/Resume that includes fake `Job Carreer History`.
 In the worst case, these staff of HR department (or management team) in companies wrongly decide to hire these malicious candidates and this cause to mismatch and waste the cost and time to hire these malicious candidates.

 - This is where the **ZK (Zero-Knowledge) attestation for Job Career History** comes in.
-  - This protocol would be useful for recruiters and staff of HR department in companies to prevent malicious candidates from submitting their CV/Resume, which includes a **fake** Job Career History (i.e. `Job Title` and `Skills` etc).
+  - This protocol would enable to recruiters and HR staff of companies can send a job offer to a candidate without checking additional evidences (i.e. Employment offer letter, Diploma, Certificates, etc).
+This lead to being able to prevent malicious candidates from submitting their CV/Resume, which includes a **fake** Job Career History (i.e. `Job Title` and `Skills` etc).

-  - This protocol would also enable a candidate to prove their Job Career History without disclosing the sensitive informations by submitting extra evidences, which may includes some sensitive informations.
+  - This protocol would also enable a candidate to prove their Job Career History without submitting additional evidences, which may includes some sensitive informations.

   - As we mentioned above, at the moment, this protocol would particulary focus on `Job Title` and `Skills` in the `Job Career History`.
 And therefore, the ZK circuit of this protocol will generate a ZK Proof, which prove `Job Title` and `Skills` as a proof of `Job Career History`.

 <br>